dmcg/dmcg.github.io/_posts/2017-01-15-tdd-v-testing-part2.md

 ---
 layout: post
-title: Test Driven Development v Testing Part 2
+title: Test Driven Development v Testing Part 2 - Theory Tests
 ---

 As promised at the end of [Part 1](/tdd-v-testing-part1.html), I'll now go through the steps of TDDing FizzBuzz with JUnit theories, inspired by Dominic Fox's excellent post titled [How to TDD FizzBuzz with JUnit Theories](https://opencredo.com/tdd-fizzbuzz-junit-theories/).
 My reasons for doing this are